zakkolar/waltham-codes/source/index.html.md

 # Waltham Codes

 We live in a world surrounded by technology.
 And we know that whatever field our students choose to go into as adults, their ability to succeed will increasingly hinge on understanding how technology works.
-To prepare students for the future, every school in Waltham is participating in a coding activity during the weeks of December 9-20.
+To prepare students for the future, every school in Waltham is participating in coding activities during the weeks of December 9-20.

 ## Why Computer Science?